rage/java-programming/data/part-1/4-variables.md

 <!-- Kirjoita ohjelma, joka kysyy käyttäjältä liukulukua.
 Tämän jälkeen ohjelma tulostaa käyttäjän syöttämän luvun.
 Alla on annettuna ohjelman esimerkkitulostuksia: -->

-Write a program that asks the user for a floating-point number.
+Write a program that asks the user for a floating-point number using the variable type Double.
 The program then prints the user's input value.

 Example prints for the program can be seen below: